 - 1. A Bill introduced in pursuance of this Rule is referred to as "a Committee Bill". - 2.
 A committee may make a proposal for a Bill in relation to matters within that committee's remit in accordance with this Rule. - 3.
 For the purposes of deciding whether to make a proposal for a Bill, or what such a proposal should contain, a committee may hold an inquiry into the need for a Bill. - 4.
 Any member may submit to the Parliamentary Bureau a draft proposal for a Bill.
 The Parliamentary Bureau shall refer the draft proposal to a committee within whose remit the draft proposal falls.
-The committee shall consider whether it should make the proposal in accordance with this Rule. - 5.
-A proposal for a Bill under this Rule shall be made in the form of a report setting out the committee's recommendations as to the provisions to be contained in the Bill, together with an explanation of the need for the Bill.
+The committee shall consider whether it should make the proposal in accordance with this Rule.

+- 5. A proposal for a Bill under this Rule shall be made in the form of a report setting out the committee's recommendations as to the provisions to be contained in the Bill, together with an explanation of the need for the Bill.
 The proposal may also contain a draft of a Bill to give effect to the proposal. - 6.
 A time shall be appointed in the business programme for consideration of the proposal by the Parliament. - 7.
 If the Parliament agrees to the proposal, the convener of the committee which made the proposal may, no earlier than the fifth sitting day after the date on which the Parliament agrees to the proposal- - (a) if necessary, instruct the drafting of a Bill to give effect to the proposal; and - (b) introduce the Bill, unless an indication has been given under paragraph 7A before that day.

 - 7A.
 An indication under this paragraph is an indication, given in writing by a member of the Scottish Government or a junior Scottish Minister, to the convener and to the Clerk (who shall arrange for it to be published in the Business Bulletin)- - (a) that the Scottish Government will initiate legislation, within the same session, to give effect to the proposal; or - (b) that Her Majesty's Government has initiated or will initiate legislation, during the current or next session of the UK Parliament, to give effect to the proposal. - 7B.
 For the purposes of paragraph 7A, "initiating legislation" has the same meaning as in Rule 9.14.14. - 8.
-At Stage 1 of a Committee Bill the Bill shall be referred to the committee mentioned in Rule 6.6 (unless it has been introduced to give effect to a proposal made by that committee), which shall consider and report to the Parliament on the Bill's Financial Memorandum. - 8A.
-Rule 9.6.2 shall not apply to any Committee Bill introduced to give effect to a proposal made by the committee mentioned in Rule 6.11.
-But if any other such Bill is considered by that committee under Rule 9.6.2, that committee shall report to the Parliament. - 8B.
+At Stage 1 of a Committee Bill, the Bill (unless it has been introduced to give effect to a proposal made by the Finance Committee) shall be referred to the Finance Committee, which shall consider and report to the Parliament on the Bill's Financial Memorandum.
+Rule 9.6.2 shall not apply to any Committee Bill introduced to give effect to a proposal made by the Delegated Powers and Law Reform Committee, but if any other such Bill is considered by the Delegated Powers and Law Reform Committee under that Rule, that committee shall report to the Parliament.
 A report on the Bill's general principles by a committee shall not be required. - 9.
 Once any committee required to report on the Bill has done so, the Parliament shall consider, and decide whether to agree to, the general principles of the Bill.